automl/auto-sklearn/doc/index.rst

     >>> print("Accuracy score", sklearn.metrics.accuracy_score(y_test, y_hat))

-This will run for one hour should result in an accuracy above 0.98.
+This will run for one hour and should result in an accuracy above 0.98.

 Manual